PenangScienceCluster/SK-DBMS/02-envsetup.md

 ## Git

 **Git** is a free version control system that helps developers to manage revisions of their development work.
 That means Git allows developers to revert changes if earlier snapshots of the work were saved in the past.
 It also allows developers to develop their project in different branches so that it will not introduce unfinalised work to the production branch.

+There are abundant resources for begineers to learn Git.
+One of them is here: https://bit.ly/3eeR3yt

 *Download link: https://git-scm.com/downloads*